 As with all drug and alcohol abuse, the signs and symptoms associated with opiate addiction may start off vague but will gradually begin to become more defined as the addiction deepens.
 Understanding the signs of opiate addiction is the first step in getting help for your loved one.
 The next step is to actively seek the necessary treatment that could save their life.

-Here are 6 signs someone is addicted to opiates:
+Here are 6 classic and common signs someone is addicted to opiates:

-1. Physical symptoms.
+1. Physical Signs of Opiate Addiction.
 There are several physical symptoms of opiate abuse or addiction.
 These might include:

 - Drowsiness and lack of energy.
 The individual will be more fatigued than usual and seem to be on the verge of falling asleep.
 Someone with an opiate problem will display this drowsy behavior several times during the day.